- Marietta City Schools

 Children and Hand Sanitizer

-Recently, the Georgia Poison Center and Georgia Emergency Rooms have noticed a troubling new trend—children drinking hand sanitizer.
+In 2015, the Georgia Poison Center and Georgia Emergency Rooms noticed a troubling trend—children drinking hand sanitizer.

 - Most hand sanitizers contain more than 60% ethyl alcohol (ethanol) - more than most hard liquors